StreamElements/docs/src/content/docs/chatbot/modules/chatalerts.md

 - Twitch community engagement
 ---

-The Chat Alerts module is a powerful feature of the StreamElements chatbot that automatically posts messages in your Twitch chat when specific events occur.
+The Chat Alerts module is a powerful feature of the StreamElements chatbot that automatically posts messages in your chat when specific events occur.
 This helps streamers acknowledge viewer actions, enhance engagement, and keep the community informed about important stream events.

 ## Usage